EdwinYam/J-Net/README.md

-# Web-Unet
+# J-Net
-Web Unet is aimed for audio separation or denoising.
+J-Net is aimed for audio separation.